Lalith514/airline-reservation-springboot-react-psql/README.md

 2. npm start

 #run springboot in eclipse for entrprise ans web developers
-1. install springboot from market place available in eclipse and right click >> run as >> springboot app
+1. install springboot from market place available in eclipse and right click >> run as >> springboot app.